jayllo-c/tp/docs/DeveloperGuide.md

 Handling the data for exams and scores was another challenge that we faced.
 We had to consider how to store the data for each exam, how to store the scores for each person for each exam, and how to manage the data effectively.
 The storage for exams was relatively straightforward, as we could create an additional list in the `AddressBook` class to store the exams.
-However, the storage for scores was more complex..
+However, the storage for scores was more complex.
 We had to decide whether to store all the exam score data in corresponding `Exam` objects, or store each persons' exam scores in their corresponding `Person` objects.

 There was once again another trade-off to consider: storing all exam score data in the `Exam` objects would make it